gozer/orchestrator-agent/README.md

 These servers do LVM snapshots daily, and keep such snapshots open for a few days.
 Thus it is possible that a server has, say, 5 open (and unmounted) LVM snapshots at a given time.

-Upon need, we are able to mount any such snapshot in near zero time and restart MySQL on the host using mounted data directory.
+Upon need, we are able to mount any such snapshot in near zero time and restart MySQL on the host using the mounted data directory.
-We are thus able to recover any one of few days back at speed of InnoDB crash-recovery.
+We are thus able to recover any one of a few days back at speed of InnoDB crash-recovery.

 This serves two purposes: an immediate recovery/sanity check for destructive operations (unintentional or malicious `UPDATE` or `DROP`) as well as a seed source for new/corrupt servers.